blumixid/docs/dedicated/index.md

 21Vianet provides you access to {{site.data.keyword.Bluemix_notm}} Dedicated by using a password-secured login.
 You can access the services, runtimes, and associated resources, and deploy and remove {{site.data.keyword.Bluemix_notm}} apps.

-To set up your private version of {{site.data.keyword.Bluemix_notm}}:
+To set up your private version of {{site.data.keyword.Bluemix_notm}}(may incur costs):

 <ol>
-<li>Contact your designated account representative or <a href="https://console.chinabluemix.net/?direct=classic/#/contactUs/cloudOEPaneId=contactUs" target="_blank">contact {{site.data.keyword.Bluemix_notm}}</a> to get started.</li>
+<li>Contact your designated account representative from 21Vianet or <a href="https://console.chinabluemix.net/?direct=classic/#/contactUs/cloudOEPaneId=contactUs" target="_blank">contact {{site.data.keyword.Bluemix_notm}}</a> to get started.</li>
-<li>Work with us on your fee for your {{site.data.keyword.Bluemix_notm}} Dedicated instance.
+<li>Work with 21Vianet on your fee for your {{site.data.keyword.Bluemix_notm}} Dedicated instance.
 The monthly recurring fee is based on the dedicated services that you want to use, plus a subscription to all {{site.data.keyword.Bluemix_notm}} public services.
 You then receive an invoice for anything that you use beyond that subscription agreement.</li>
 <li>Identify the deadlines for each phase of setting up your {{site.data.keyword.Bluemix_notm}} Dedicated instance.
 For information about each phase and the tasks involved, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.</li>
 <li>Then, your dedicated platform and account are created.
 For your account, you identify the people in your organization for the roles that are needed to get your dedicated instance up and running.
 For information about the roles that you assign, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.
 </li>